A prediction and behavioural analysis of machine learning methods for modelling travel mode choice: Conclusions and future work

 Analysing the real datasets, it is found that \gls{xgboost}, which is the best method with respect to predictive performance, returns inconsistent results in the calculation of \gls{vot}.
 This suggests that the \gls{ml} methods should be analysed simultaneously from a performance and behavioural analysis perspective.
 Another piece of evidence that shows that an analysis only on the performance of \gls{ml} methods is insufficient is the large discrepancy in the estimates of \gls{vot} compared to the difference in the performance measures accuracy and \gls{gmpca}.
 The only \gls{ml} methods that do not show inconsistent behaviour in all real scenarios are \gls{nn} and \gls{dnn}.
 These methods also showed the best results in estimating the \gls{wtp} for a given type of non-linear utilities in the synthetic data.
 It seems that for highly non-linear cases these are the most recommended methods.

+It has also been shown that \gls{ml} methods offer alternative approaches such as \gls{shap} values to assess the importance of predictors and the direction of their relationships, yielding results consistent with those obtained using \gls{mnl}.
+This enables post-hoc analysis of the models, allowing for further insights into the relationships between variables.

+The results obtained from the \gls{mnl} in this study are robust across all the situations analysed.
+This, together with its strong theoretical framework, position it as a method of reference.
+These findings indicate that \gls{ml} methods do not aim to replace \gls{rum} methods but instead highlight the potential of combining \gls{ml} and \gls{rum} techniques for modelling travel mode choice.
+Therefore, two areas of further research need to be explored to integrate \gls{ml} techniques into practice: i) the selection of the appropriate \gls{ml} methods for a given problem, and ii) the integration of estimates obtained from different methods.

+Regarding i), the so-called {\sl automated machine learning} or AutoML, may be a promising avenue to explore.
+AutoML automates the slow and iterative tasks involved in developing a \gls{ml} model.
+It can begin with a pool of algorithms that have shown acceptable performance and the ability to derive econometric indicators in the article and obtain the best algorithm for the problem.
+AutoML relaxes the dependence of algorithm results on data, and allows for considering a set of algorithms as a solution, rather than just one algorithm.

-One area of further research that needs to be explored is how to incorporate the \gls{ml} techniques into practice.
-The results obtained with the \gls{mnl} are robust in the whole set of situations analysed in this paper which, together with its theoretical background, places it as a reference method.
-The \gls{ml} methods may serve as an exploratory tool used to identify nonlinear effects.
+Regarding ii), the \gls{ml} methods may serve as an exploratory tool used to identify nonlinear effects.
 There is a need for methodologies to identify how and when to integrate the estimates derived from the \gls{ml} methods with those obtained with the \gls{mnl}.
 In this paper we propose a screening of the results of the \gls{wtp} taking into account the inconsistency of the values obtained by the methods, and giving as an estimate the median of the consistently estimated values.
 The estimated \gls{wtp} values are close to those estimated using \gls{mnl} model.

 Another line of research is to enhance the training of the \gls{dnn}.
 This method is the most promising in synthetic data for some non-linear situations, however, the main challenge of this method is that it is highly sensitive during the training process, an issue pointed out in \cite{WWZ20}.
 It can be proven theoretically that the maximum likelihood estimate of the \gls{mnl} reproduces the observed market shares.
 This property is also fulfilled in the numerical experiments for all the \gls{ml} methods, except on some occasions for the \gls{dnn} (in half of the synthetic dataset and in the NTS dataset) and the \gls{xgboost} (in the Optima dataset).
 This may be an indication that a global optimum of the training problem has not been found for these cases, as \gls{dnn} are non-convex and high-dimensional.